LucasDelfino92/morrowindsharp/modlist.md

 - [**FMI - Belladonna - Unique and Deadly**](https://www.nexusmods.com/morrowind/mods/47046) by PoodleSandwich: gives ripened Belladonna a unique vanilla-friendly look, matching its real life appearance.
   - Only install the **Unique Rippened Belladonna** optional file.
 - [**Folded in Port**](https://www.nexusmods.com/morrowind/mods/46113) by Texture Freak, PoodleSandwich, Alaisiagae, and Remiros: folds up the sails of longboats in port.
+  - Hide/delete Ex_longboat01.nif.
+This mesh is buggy and unnecessary for this mod to work as intended.
 - [**Forge of Hilbongard**](https://www.nexusmods.com/morrowind/mods/43222) by Melchior Dahrk: tweaks the Forge of Hilbongard slightly to make it a little more unique.
 - [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by Melchior Dahrk and NullCascade: makes windows glow in the dark.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**: